-Engaged students are more likely to achieve a high level of academic success, attend class regularly, and stay in school.
+Engaged students are more likely to achieve academically, attend class regularly, and stay in school.
 Students themselves are perhaps the best source of information about whether they feel engaged by their teachers and classwork.
-In order to support schools and districts measuring levels of student engagement in classrooms and school in general, the Panorama Student Survey features a series of questions that assess student perceptions of how invested and attentive they feel in class and how interested they are in a class's subject matter.
+To help schools and districts measure student engagement, the Panorama Student Survey features a series of questions that ask students how invested and attentive they feel in class and how interested they are in a class's subject matter.

-Questions and answers on the Panorama Student Survey about Student Engagement measure students' excitement about attending and participating in their classes, as well as how often students use ideas from class and school in their day-to-day life.
-Students are also asked to assess their level of focus and interest in class and school.
+Questions related to student engagement on the Panorama Student Survey assess students' excitement about attending and participating in class, as well as how often students use ideas from class in their day-to-day lives.
+Students also answer questions about their level of focus and interest in class and school.

-On the Panorama Student Survey, Engagement is assessed with 5 questions written for older students (grades 6-12) and 5 questions written for younger students (3-5).
-All of the questions together are used to measure students’ perceptions of their investment and attentiveness to give a valid and reliable measurement of how attentive and invested students are in school.
+On the Panorama Student Survey, the Student Engagement scale consists of five questions for older students (grades 6-12) and five questions for younger students (3-5).
+Together, the questions in this scale provide a valid and reliable measurement of how attentive and invested students are in school.

-- In this class, how eager you to participate?
+- In class, how eager are you to participate?

 - When you are not in class, how often do you talk about ideas from class?

-Schools and districts that use the Panorama Student Survey to learn about how engaged their students are may find that some educators and teaching teams could improve how attentive and invested their students are in class and school.
-To help schools, districts, and individual educators take next steps to promote student Engagement, Playbook has a section of relevant strategies.
-Playbook moves teachers can use to improve Engagement include “Use Call and Response Routines in Class,” “Engage Students While Reading Aloud,” and “Give Students Classroom Jobs.”
+Schools and districts that use the Panorama Student Survey to learn about student engagement may discover opportunities to improve in this area.
+To help educators take action to promote student engagement, Panorama's Playbook includes relevant strategies, or "moves," that educators can use in the classroom such as: “Use Call and Response Routines in Class,” “Engage Students While Reading Aloud,” and “Give Students Classroom Jobs.”